 Mac computers can produce several sounds when starting up.
 Your Mac should produce the familiar single tone on start up.
-If you hear another tone it can indicate problems with your computer.
+If you hear one of these tones, it might mean there's a problem with your computer:

 - 1 tone, repeating every 5 seconds: This indicates no RAM is installed.

 - 3 successive tones, a 5 second pause (repeating): This indicates RAM does not pass a data integrity check.